aws-samples/serverless-patterns/rabbitmq-private-lambda-java-sam/README.md

 # rabbitmq-private-lambda-java-sam
-# Java AWS Lambda DocumentDB Streams consumer, using AWS SAM
+# Java AWS Lambda RabbitMQ (in private subnets) consumer, using AWS SAM

-This pattern is an example of a Lambda function written in Java that consumes messages from Amazon MQ (Apache ActiveMQ)
+This pattern is an example of a Lambda function written in Java that consumes messages from Amazon MQ (RabbitMQ)

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- activemq_consumer_dynamo_sam/activemq_event_consumer_function/src/main/java - Code for the application's Lambda function that will listen for Amazon MQ (Apache ActiveMQ) messages and write them to a DynamoDB table
+- rabbitmq_consumer_dynamo_sam/rabbit_event_consumer_function/src/main/java - Code for the application's Lambda function that will listen for Amazon MQ (RabbitMQ) messages and write them to a DynamoDB table
-- activemq_message_sender_json/src/main/java - Code for publishing messages with JSON payload into an Amazon MQ (ActiveMQ cluster), that will in turn be consumed by the Lambda function
+- rabbit_message_sender_json/src/main/java - Code for publishing messages with JSON payload into an Amazon MQ (RabbitMQ cluster), that will in turn be consumed by the Lambda function
-- activemq_consumer_dynamo_sam/template_original.yaml - A template that defines the application's Lambda function to be used by SAM to deploy the lambda function
+- rabbit_consumer_dynamo_sam/template_original.yaml - A template that defines the application's Lambda function to be used by SAM to deploy the lambda function
-- ActiveMQAndClientEC2.yaml - A Cloudformation template file that can be used to deploy an Amazon MQ (Apache ActiveMQ) cluster and also deploy an EC2 machine with all pre-requisities already installed, so you can directly build and deploy the lambda function and test it out.
+- RabbitMQAndClientEC2.yaml - A Cloudformation template file that can be used to deploy an Amazon MQ (RabbitMQ) cluster and also deploy an EC2 machine with all pre-requisities already installed, so you can directly build and deploy the lambda function and test it out.
-- activemq_queue_browser.sh - A shell script that can be used to connect to the Amazon MQ (Apache ActiveMQ) brokers using the activemq command-line tool
+- create_rabbit_queue.sh - A shell script that can be used to connect to the Amazon MQ (RabbitMQ) brokers to create virtualhosts, exchanges and queues, required for the lambda functions event listener

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.